 What is Public Charge?
 "Public Charge" is a legal term used in immigration law.
-It is part of a screening process used by U.S. immigration officials when someone is applying for lawful permanent residence (LPR/"green card" status).
+It is part of a screening process used by U.S. immigration officials primarily when someone is applying for lawful permanent residence (LPR/"green card" status).
 If someone is considered a public charge, then they won't be able to get a green card.
-(More information on the rule is on the reverse side ➤)
+(More information on the rule is on the reverse side. >)

 Is there a new Public Charge Rule in effect?
-Yes, starting February 24, 2020 (except in Illinois).
+Yes, as of February 24, 2020.
 The new Rule was supposed to go into effect on October 15, 2019, but it was temporarily blocked because of injunctions in various lawsuits.
-On January 27, 2020, the Supreme Court ordered that the last injunctions be lifted pending additional steps in the litigation.
-On January 30, USCIS announced that the new rule will take effect February 24, 2020.
-This means that any I-485 applications postmarked on or after February 24, 2020 by an immigrant adjusting through a family member will be subject to the new Rule.
+On January 27, 2020, the Supreme Court ordered that the injunctions blocking the rule in New York and elsewhere be lifted pending additional steps in the litigation.
+On January 31, USCIS announced that the new rule will take effect February 24, 2020.
+This means that any applications for green cards or to change/extend non-immigrant visas postmarked on or after February 24, 2020 are affected by the new Rule.

 Who is subject to the new Public Charge rule?
-Public charge applies only to the following groups:
+The public charge rule applies to the following groups:

-- 1. people in the U.S. who are in the process of applying for green card status through a family member (often a parent, child or spouse); - 2. people who are sponsored by a small business owned by their family members; - 3. people who already have a green card but who: - a. have traveled abroad for more than 180 days or - b. have traveled abroad and have a criminal conviction, and are seeking to re-enter the U.S.
+- 1. people in the U.S. who are in the process of applying for green card status through a family member, employer, or through the Diversity Visa lottery; - 2. people who already have a green card but who have either (a) traveled abroad for more than 180 days, or (b) traveled abroad and have a criminal conviction, and are seeking to re-enter the U.S.; - 3. people applying to change or extend their nonimmigrant visas are be asked whether they have or intend to use benefits for 12 out of 36-months, one part of the new public charge Rule.

-In addition, anyone planning to apply for a green card through a family member or a small business (owned by family), or who has a green card and is planning to travel abroad for more than 180 days or has a criminal conviction should learn about public charge.
+Note: Anyone planning to apply for a green card; who is trying to change/extend their nonimmigrant visa; or who already has a green card and is planning to travel abroad for more than 180 days or has a criminal conviction, should learn about public charge unless exempt (see below).